 The Anahuacalli Museum

-The house of this collection is a large, imposing volume, built of gray and black volcanic rock, from the soil on which the museum building is now; volcanic lava of the Xitle volcano eruption, more than 2,000 years ago.
+The Anahuacalli museum building is a large, imposing volume, built of gray and black volcanic rock, from the soil on which the museum building is now; the rock lava expelled by the Xitle volcano eruption, more than 2,000 years ago.

-Take a guided tour of the ecological space on the premises of the Anahuacalli Museum; more than 46,000 square meters of nature just as it was 2,000 years ago, yet still part of Mexico City.
+Finally, at the end of your visit take a guided tour of the ecological space on the premises of the Anahuacalli Museum; more than 46,000 square meters of nature just as it was 2,000 years ago, and yet still part of Mexico City.

-Diego Rivera starts buying pre-Hispanic pieces upon his return from Europe in the 1920s; becoming the greatest pre-Hispanic art collector of post-revolutionary Mexico, eventually acquiring more than 50,000 pieces throughout his life.
+Diego Rivera started buying pre-Hispanic pieces upon his return from Europe in the 1920s; becoming the greatest pre-Hispanic art collector of post-revolutionary Mexico; eventually acquiring more than 50,000 pieces throughout his life.

-Therefore the Anahuacalli Museum arises from Diego’s initial idea to build a space to house part of his pre-Hispanic collection; then Rivera also wanted to have a studio to work on his paintings and sketches, for what would be his murals intended for large public as well as private spaces.
+Therefore, the Anahuacalli arises from Diego’s initial idea to build a space to house part of his pre-Hispanic collection; then Rivera also wanted to have a studio to work on his paintings and sketches for his murals, intended for large public as well as private spaces.

-The Legacy of Diego Rivera to the People of Mexico
+Diego Rivera’s legacy to the people of Mexico

 Until the 1940s, large area of the southern part of Mexico City was under a layer of volcanic rock; the lava that emerged from the last eruption of the Xitle volcano, which has practically disappeared with the growth of Mexico City.